TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/README.txt

 The Intan file format saves the event channel with (except specified otherwise) the same sampling rate as the amplifier channel.
 To get the indices of start of each event, the signal has to be thresholded.
 The same hold true for Spike2 recordings.
 Thresholding and indice extraction is handled by a costume function Extract_Events_Module_Extract_Event_Indicies_Intan.m.
 Open Ephys and Neuralynx recordings however just save state changes, therefore no thresholding is necessary!

+For the event related spike analysis, the spike repository from the Cortex Lab on Github at https://github.com/cortex-lab/spikes was used for one function.
+% Function is saved in: GUIPath/Modules/Toolboxes/Modified/Modified_Spike_Repository
+These functions are modified to fit the purpose of the GUI  Continous_Spikes_Manage_Analysis_Plots.m function:

+1. plotDriftmap

+For the event spike analysis, one window is used independent of the type of sorter or spike data present.
+Some functions necessary to run this window are located in the Spike Module!
+They are shared over continuous and event spike analysis.

 *****************